denniepatton/Triton/README.md

     np-amplitude: phased-nucleosome mean amplitude
         ##Region-level features (profile-based)##
     mean-depth: mean depth in the region (GC-corrected, if provided)
-    var-ratio: ratio of variation to constant noise in the phased signal
+    var-ratio: fraction of variability in the phased signal
     plus-one-pos*: location relative to central-loc of plus-one nucleosome
     minus-one-pos*: location relative to central-loc of minus-one nucleosome
     plus-minus-ratio*: ratio of height of +1 nucleosome to -1 nucleosome